Solar Energy Simplified

 The above are interchangeable descriptors for the same product in most cases They are essentially panels that absorb solar energy and convert it into electrical energy.
 Solar panels are durable; most come with warranties of 20-25 years and once purchased they continue to produce electrical power for many years with little or no maintenance.
 A particularly useful characteristic of solar photovoltaic power generation is that it can be installed on any scale; from a single solar powered garden light to an array of many kilowatts.

 After installing a solar electric system, most of our customers reduce their yearly electric bill substantially, both through the installation of PV technology and by learning how to use less electricity without making do with less amenities.
 Some customers have done away with their electric costs altogether!
-Check out our great links page and see which provincial and federal tax credits are available when buying an alternative energy system for your home, cottage or business.
-Our governments are getting into the swing of things as they help reduce dependence on existing infrastructure, reduce emissions and reduce your financial investment as an incentive for the use of alternative energy.
+Our governments have been into the swing of things as they help reduce dependence on existing infrastructure, reduce emissions and reduce your financial investment as an incentive for the use of alternative energy.
+However, money is short and subsidy and such programs now have to be searched for.

 Short History of Photo Voltaic